lucasgarciadominguez/test-lighting-architecture-unity/README.md

 ## Features

-  * -Swaps lightmaps and lightprobes in scene loading all the info from ScriptableObjects.
+  * Swaps lightmaps and lightprobes in scene loading all the info from ScriptableObjects.
-  * -Allows walking inside the building wioth collisions.
+  * Allows walking inside the building wioth collisions.
-  * -Changes materials for some furniture and applies lightmaps to them.
+  * Changes materials for some furniture and applies lightmaps to them.
-  * -Uses  HDR skyboxes and applies levels of exposure for changing the volume component.
+  * Uses  HDR skyboxes and applies levels of exposure for changing the volume component.